openlibhums/memory-alpha/content/pages/support/guides/journal-setup.md

 The editorial team page is composed of groups, each with a name, description, and list of members.
 Open it from Content on the manager dashboard.
 To set up an editorial team page, click **Editorial team** on the manager dashboard.
 Before someone can be added to a group on the editorial team page, they must have an account.
 If a large number of your board members don't have an account, there are three options:

-1. Use the [editorial team import](../plugins/imports-editorial-team.md), which can create groups without needing to setup accounts (especially helpful for large groups)
+1. Use the [editorial team import](../plugins/imports-editorial-team.md), which can create groups without needing to set up accounts (especially helpful for large groups)
 2. List names directly in the group description, using the text editor.
 3. Create "dummy" accounts through the **Journal users** interface, using a placeholder email address (not recommended if the board member will need to be able to log into Janeway).